 Lastly, building codes upgrade insulation requirements periodically so whenever you replace your home’s siding or roof deck, it’s the perfect time to evaluate the cost-benefit trade offs of adding insulation to your home.

-Around the world we’re doing a much better job of creating homes that are airtight.
-The good news is we’re able to keep the temperature of our homes at more comfortable levels while cutting energy costs, both heating and air conditioning.
-The not so good news is … indoor air quality in our homes isn’t great (read What is Healthy Air and Is There Air Pollution in Your Home?) but don’t panic.
-This just means homeowners need to understand the role and importance of ventilation to keep our homes healthy.
+Around the world we’re doing a much better job of creating homes that are airtight to save energy costs.
+As we do this, we need to also focus on indoor air quality (Is There Air Pollution in Your Home?).
+This means homeowners need to understand the role and importance of ventilation to keep our homes healthy.

-Which type(s) of insulation are new to you?
+Which type(s) of home insulation are new to you?